ClickHouse/ClickHouse/docs/en/sql-reference/data-types/map.md

 ## Reading subcolumns of Map

-To avoid reading the entire map, you can use subcolumsn `keys` and `values` in some cases.
+To avoid reading the entire map, you can use subcolumns `keys` and `values` in some cases.

 **Example**